dycorporal/RPi-5-Minecraft-Server/README.md

 ### Cons:
 - This was coded from piecing tutorials and documentation together, as I'd never coded in Java prior.
-- **MAJOR SECURITY RISK** - Whilst I don't know too much about the frameworks I used, allowing minecraft commands to trigger kernel commands such as sudo shutdown could be potentially very dangerous.
+- **SECURITY RISK** - Whilst I don't know too much about the frameworks I used, allowing minecraft commands to trigger kernel commands such as sudo shutdown could be potentially very dangerous.
 - **ANOTHER SECURITY RISK** - The Discord Bot could also talk directly to the Server and could be another security risk.
 - **Stress Testing with 8GB** was tested, and even at peak usage, the server never really demanded more than 8GB to begin with.
 However this could be biased as I was virtually limiting allocation of RAM to the server.jar file of which the actual system had more, and this could potentially not work on older models of Raspberry Pis due to the difference in specs all-around, not just RAM.
-- **RPi5 is fundamentally different to RPi4** and prior so installation may be specific to RPi5 Model.
+- **RPi5 is fundamentally different to RPi4 and previous models** and prior so installation may be specific to RPi5 Model.
 I remember some GPIO libraries are different from RPi4 to RPi5 so keep this in mind.
+They also handle GPIO and I2C much differently.
 - **No Real Permission Levels** which could be implemented using LuckyPerms.
 Relied on just Operator status which technically could be very unsecure.
 - **QoL was Poor** The server shutdown command, would've needed a way to see that shutdown time in a command available to everyone.
 I didn't code this, but this is very useful for QoL in future development.
 - Ensure you have any Java Dependencies, and I'm sorry for not listing them.